 This essay is a response to Professor Samuel Bray’s article proposing a blanket prohibition against injunctions that enjoin a defendant’s conduct with respect to nonparties.
 He argues that national injunctions are illegitimate under Article III and traditional equity and result in a number of difficulties.

-Bray’s article makes the important contribution of identifying the national injunction as a recent phenomenon in equity history and proposes a rule that will provoke an important conversation about the power of the courts vis-à-vis the executive branch.
-However, as attractive as a bright-line rule against national injunctions might be, I can’t agree with this solution.
-It is too blunt an instrument to address the complexity of our tripartite system of government, our pluralistic society, and our democracy.
-Moreover, Article III and traditional equitable principles give judges considerable discretion that enables them to craft remedies that touch nonparties.
-Although national injunctions are imperfect and crude forms of justice, they are better than no justice at all — which for some actions, may be the alternative.
+This Response argues, from a normative lens, that Bray’s proposed ban on national injunctions should be rejected.
+Such a bright-line rule against national injunctions is too blunt an instrument to address the complexity of our tripartite system of government, our pluralistic society and our democracy.
+Although national injunctions may be imperfect and crude forms of justice, they are better than no justice at all — which for some actions, may be the alternative.

 Suzette M. Malvaux, Class Actions, Civil Rights, and the National Injunction, 131 HARV.
 L. REV. F. 56 (2017).